Supported Employment and Project SEARCH

 Facility Based Work Adjustment Training

-The goal of Facility Based Work Adjustment Training, is to prepare persons with disabilities or barriers to employment for community based employment through counseling, work related skills training and work training.
-A realistic work setting is provided in order to provide remunerative work and so that program staff may work with these individuals in a normalized setting to prepare them for community based employment.
+Our Facility Based Work Adjustment Training prepares individuals with disabilities or barriers to employment for community based employment through counseling, work related skills training and work training.
+Remunerative work is provided in a realistic job setting so that program staff may support individuals to prepare them for community based employment.